naimjeem/FreeCodeCampers-Leaderboard/README.md

 # freeCodeCampers-Leaderboard
-freeCodeCampers Leaderboard using React js
+## freeCodeCampers Leaderboard using React js
+### Installation
+ clone repo
+ go to directory
+ open terminal from the directory type on terminal-- npm start